-Then, I happened to do a random Google search on Maria Montessori’s 100th birthday.
-Google, in it’s infinite wisdom, clued me in on who Montessori was and the teaching methods she pioneered.
-A few curious searches later, I had my heart set on a Montessori education for my son.
+Do you have a dream preschool in mind for your baby?
+I won’t lie: I didn’t give preschool much thought until my baby was two years old.
+Then, one day, I stumbled across Maria Montessori and the teaching methods she pioneered.
+A few curious Google searches later, I had my heart set on a Montessori education for my son.

-What Is Montessori?
+What Is the Montessori Method?

 She was assigned to care for a cluster of unwanted, poor children in an impoverished district.
-Those kids were deemed hopeless cases that could never pass Italy’s version of standardized tests which determined their capabilities.
+Those kids were deemed hopeless cases that could never pass Italy’s version of standardized tests, which determined their capabilities.

-What’s the Classroom Like?
+What’s the Montessori Classroom Like?

 The kids were alone or in small groups of two or three, and they were all so absorbed in their activities that they barely blinked an eye when I snuck in.
 Two teachers drifted from kid to kid or observed the class from a corner.
 Each kid was attended to, but they were all given room to explore their environment and finish their work.
 I was entranced.
 How could kids look so content and be so calm at this age?

-Here’s what makes Montessori classrooms unique:
+What makes Montessori classrooms unique:

 - They’re much larger than traditional classrooms.